koenhoeijmakers/laravel-argon2/readme.md

 # Argon2 Laravel
-A drop-in Argon2 implementation for Laravel. (which will be usable from `PHP 7.2`)
+A drop-in Argon2 implementation for Laravel.
+(which will be usable from `PHP 7.2` if compiled with the `--with-password-argon2` option)

 As the [RFC](https://wiki.php.net/rfc/argon2_password_hash) states, the Argon2d variant will not be implemented into php, and therefore we can call our package Argon2 as an alias to Argon2i.